-Auto and marine batteries can be returned to the store when you purchase a new battery and are accepted at most auto part stores in Gloucester.
-Rechargeable tool batteries can be recycled at the Gloucester Home Depot and Lowes.
-Regular household alkaline batteries can be put in the trash but lithium, rechargeable and button batteries can be taken to the main Gloucester library where they have a collection container.
-The batteries are sent off and recycled.
+Auto and marine batteries ("lead acid" batteries) and rechargeable tool batteries can be returned to the store when you purchase a new battery and are accepted at most auto part stores in Gloucester.
+They can also be brought to any Home Depot or Lowe’s to be put in their Call2Recycle box.

-Grill propane tanks can be taken to any Blue Rhino location in Gloucester (Walmart, Food Lions, Lowes, Rite Aids and Walgreens).
+Grill propane tanks can be taken to any Blue Rhino location in Gloucester (Walmart, Food Lion, Lowe’s, Rite Aid, and Walgreens).

-Large items such as trees, boats, demolished buildings with a debris volume greater than 4 cubic yards, etc. must be taken to the main landfill at the Middle Peninsula Landfill and Recycling Center.
+Large items such as trees, boats, building debris that fit in a regular sized large pick up truck must be taken to the main landfill at the Middle Peninsula Landfill and Recycling Center.

 Household Harmful Waste